SoapOperaTester/SoapOperaTesting/README.md

 The Planner’s ability to detect deviations and dynamically adjust the plan (shown in the purple box) significantly increases the likelihood of successful test execution.

 2. **Bug Detection Challenge**:
-Bug detection requires an understanding of GUI states.
+Bug detection requires understanding of GUI states.
 The Detector, with this capability, can reliably identify unexpected bugs (shown in the pink box).

 ### **Bugs Identified in: Firefox Formative Study**